bewest/mmblelink/README.md

 # LICENSE

-Meowlink Copyright (C) 2015 Oskar Pearson and Ben West.
+MMeowlink Copyright (C) 2015 Oskar Pearson and Ben West.
 This program comes with ABSOLUTELY NO WARRANTY.
 See the LICENSE file for more details.